GabeStah/gremlin-chaos-monkey/src/alternatives/vmware/index.md

 ## Chaos Engineering with BOSH and Chaos Lemur

-CloudFoundry's [BOSH](http://bosh.cloudfoundry.org/docs/) unifies CI/CD practices for virtualized, distributed systems like VMware vSphere and their open-source [Chaos Lemur](https://github.com/strepsirrhini-army/chaos-lemur) tool makes it relatively easy to inject failure into these systems.
+CloudFoundry's [BOSH](http://bosh.cloudfoundry.org/docs/) unifies CI/CD practices for virtualized, distributed systems like VMware vSphere and the open-source [Chaos Lemur](https://github.com/strepsirrhini-army/chaos-lemur) tool makes it relatively easy to inject failure into BOSH systems.
 Chaos Lemur is a self-contained Java application that will randomly destroy virtual machines in any BOSH-managed environment.
 Similar to the original Chaos Monkey, Chaos Lemur can be configured to execute on a daily schedule and target one or more VMs for destruction based on pseudo-random probabilities.
 It can also be integrated with [Datadog](https://www.datadoghq.com/) to log destruction events.

-Chaos Lemur is a standalone Java 8 application that requires Maven for building and deployment, but otherwise it can be hosted anywhere.
+Chaos Lemur is a standalone Java 8 application that requires Maven for building and deployment, but otherwise, it can be hosted anywhere.
 Configuration is handled using local environment variables.

 | Variable              | Description                                                                                      | Type    | Default                              |
 | --------------------- | ------------------------------------------------------------------------------------------------ | ------- | ------------------------------------ |